An algebraic model for rational torus-equivariant spectra: The algebraic model

-The category $\cA (G)$ is a formed from a subcategory of the category of $\cOtcF$-modules by adding structure.
+of rings.
+Note this map of rings is a localization since for any complex representation $V$ of $G$, $V^L=0$ implies $V^K=0$ so that $\cE_{L}\subseteq \cE_{K}$.
+The category $\cA (G)$ is formed from a subcategory of the category of $\cOtcF$-modules by adding structure.
 There are two requirements which we briefly indicate here.
-We make the necessary extra structure explicit in Section \ref{sec:AGasmodules}.
 Firstly they must be {\em quasi-coherent}, in that they are determined by their value at the trivial subgroup $1$ by the formula

 The second condition involves the relation between $G$ and its quotients.
 Choosing a particular connected subgroup $K$, we consider the relationship between the group $G$ with the collection $\cF$ of its finite subgroups and the quotient group $G/K$ with the collection $\cF /K$ of its finite subgroups.
 For $G$ we have the ring $\cOcF$ and for $G/K$ we have the ring